apsolut-resources/awesome-sharepoint-framework/README.md

 * [Build multi-page SharePoint Framework client-side web parts with Angular v1.x](https://blog.mastykarz.nl/build-multi-page-sharepoint-framework-client-side-web-parts-angular/) - When building SharePoint Framework web parts using Angular you might need to implement multiple views.
 Here is how to do it without breaking other web parts on the page.
 * [Automate publishing of your SharePoint Framework solution package deployment](https://www.eliostruyf.com/automate-sharepoint-framework-solution-package-deployment/) - How to automate solution package upload process.
 No more manual upload of files and app package.
 * [Correctly reference images in SharePoint Framework solutions](https://www.google.com/amp/s/blog.mastykarz.nl/correctly-reference-images-sharepoint-framework-solutions/amp/) - By changing the default configuration of webpack, you can have all image URLs point to the correct location without changing anything about your code.
+* [How to debug your SharePoint Framework unit-tests](https://www.eliostruyf.com/how-to-debug-your-sharepoint-framework-unit-tests/) - Better ways to start debugging your unit-tests.

 ## Videos
 * [PnP - Debugging Sharepoint Framework Solutions in Visual Studio Code](https://youtu.be/oNChcluMrm8)